ejkani/dotnet-oauth2-obo-flow/sqlserver-obo-flow.md

-# Sql Server OAuth2 OnBehalfOf Flow
+# Work in progress: Sql Server OAuth2 OnBehalfOf Flow

 ## Starting by extending our variables